CinnyLin/bmwi/docs/index.md

 ## About the Project

-This project is a collaboration with the [German Federal Ministry for Economic Affairs and Energy (BMWi)](https://www.bmwi.de/Navigation/EN/Home/home.html), which represents the main governmental body in Germany for economic affairs and economic policy.
-Tasks of the BMWi include developing and implementing economic support programs and forecasting economic indicators that form the basis for tax revenue estimates and budget considerations of various governmental institutions.
-In the light of the COVID-19 pandemic, this project aims at robustifying BMWI’s forecasts by developing a bottom-up forecasting model for predicting economic development in Germany based on regional data.
-The project will draw on fine-grained data on the demographic, economic and sectoral structure of regions with the aim of improving economic forecasts during times of shocks.
+This project is a collaboration between [German Federal Ministry for Economic Affairs and Energy (BMWi)](https://www.bmwi.de/Navigation/EN/Home/home.html) and [Data Science for Social Good Fellowship, UK](https://warwick.ac.uk/research/data-science/warwick-data/dssgx/).
+The goal of the project is to robustify BMWI’s forecasts by developing a bottom-up forecasting model for predicting economic development in Germany based on regional data.
+The bottom-up approach focusses The project will draw on fine-grained data on the demographic, economic and sectoral structure of regions with the aim of improving economic forecasts during times of shocks.

-## About the Tool
+## Directory Structure

+If you're an official looking to get the GDP predictions, you can go [here]().